hukeyue/yass/README.md

-# MIGRATION IN PROGRESS
+# MIGRATION IN PROGRESS (98% - Almost done)
-Some data and wiki items might be lost.
-Stay patient and wait for doctors.
+Some data such as prebuilt binaries for BAKED BUILDS might be lost.

+[Report if you find any 404 error from this page][bugs]

 # Yet Another Shadow Socket

-yass is an efficient forward proxy client supporting http/socks4/socks4a/socks5/socks5h protocol running on PC and mobile devices.
+[YASS] is an efficient forward proxy client supporting http/socks4/socks4a/socks5/socks5h protocol running on PC and mobile devices.

 [Report if you find any bug in this product][bugs]